 For those who experience white privilege: what was your family before they were white?

-It might seem like these things are inevitables.
+It might seem like white supremacy and heteronormativity are inevitable.
 But it would once have seemed impossible to end monarchy.
-When we talk about ending the system of monarchy, we don’t mean that some people continue to be dukes and princes, but with sensitivity training and they learn to be nicer to the peasants.
+When we talk about ending the system of monarchy, we don’t mean that some people continue to be dukes and princes, except now they have sensitivity training, and they learn to be nicer to the peasants.
 It means that no one is a prince any more.
-And that everyone, has decent food and housing, including the former princes, because the nobles aren’t hoarding it.
+It means that everyone has decent food and housing, including the former princes, because the nobles aren’t hoarding it.
 If we can end the status of noble titles, we can end the status of whiteness.

 We can, absolutely, end homo/transphobia – if we end whiteness, and colonialism.
-Transphobia, in particular, in its connections to marriage, child-raising, control over inheritance, and gendered work is spectacularly useful for enforcing control over land, labour, and borders.
+Transphobia, in particular, in its control over who can marry who, who can raise children, who controls inheritance, and how gendered work gets done and paid for, is spectacularly useful for enforcing control over land, labour, and borders.
+It is not a coincidence that trans and gender-non-conforming people are very disportionately harassed by police, that the industries and neighbourhoods where we work are criminalized.
 White supremacy is not going to let a lever like that go without a fight.
 What it might do, is let us feel like we’ve won a few victories – possibly by letting the standard of living for white trans people rise just enough that we stop fighting wholeheartedly.
 We have a duty to reject that.

 In order to do that, we’ll have to end policing.